kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ### Explicit Authentication Messages

 As discussed, AuthKEM generally uses a message for explicit
 authentication: Finished message.
-Note that in the non pre-distributed mode, AuthKEM achieves explicit authentication only when the server sends the final ``Finished`` message (the client is only implicitly authenticated when they send their ``Finished`` message).
-In a pre-distributed mode, the server achieves explicit authentication when sending their ``Finished`` message (one round-trip earlier) and the client, in turn, when they send their ``Finished`` message (one round-trip earlier).
+Note that in the full handshake, AuthKEM achieves explicit authentication only when the server sends the final ``Finished`` message (the client is only implicitly authenticated when they send their ``Finished`` message).
+In a abbreviated handshake mode, the server achieves explicit authentication when sending their ``Finished`` message (one round-trip earlier) and the client, in turn, when they send their ``Finished`` message (one round-trip earlier).
 Full downgrade resilience and forward secrecy